Skip to main content Skip to footer

 Non-compliance with the accessibility regulations

-There are two instances of broken ARIA references which could cause elements to be read out incorrectly by screen readers.
-This fails WCAG 2.1 success criterion 4.1.2 (Name, Role, Value).
+There is a broken ARIA reference which could cause screen readers to incorrectly read out elements.
+This fails WCAG 2.2 success criterion 4.1.2 (Name, Role, Value).

 The user is not informed when they are about to be timed out due to inactivity, this could cause them to need to enter the same information more than once.
 This fails WCAG 2.1 success criterion 2.2.6 (Timeouts).